Become a Sponsor

 Plagusia depressa.
 Both sides of the tropical Atlantic.
 To four inches across.
 This one facing up on a pier piling in Belize.

-Family Latreillidae: Arrow Crabs,
+Family Latreillidae: Arrow Crabs

 Latreilla valida Haan 1839.
 Oval carapace, very long thin legs that are red-banded.
 Indo-Western Pacific; Australia, Philippines, South Africa.
 N. Sulawesi pix.